 Vitamin D is a vitamin that is also considered a hormone due to its function in the body.
-While most essential nutrients and vitamins we can get through our diet (food and drinks), vitamin D has also an interesting feature since it can be produced when the skin is exposed to sunlight.
+While most essential nutrients and vitamins we can get through our (food and drinks), vitamin D has also an interesting feature since it can be produced when the skin is exposed to sunlight.

 In these modern times when we are closed in workplaces and people are inside through the day, and for other reasons, most people need to rely on consuming enough vitamin D from food or drinks.
 We can not just rely on the sun on for vitamin D.